robwierzbowski/gulp-intermediate/readme.md

 ## API

-### intermediate(outputDir, process, options)
+### intermediate(options, process)

-#### outputDir
+#### options

+##### output

 Type: `string`
+Default: `'.'`

-The plugin reads files back into the stream from this directory when processing is finished.
+The directory read back into the stream when processing is finished.
 Relative to `tempDir`.

+##### container

+Type: `string`
+Default: random uuid

+The directory that files are written to, relative to the operating system's temporary directry.
+Defaults to a unique random directory on every run.

+The container is emptied before every run.

 #### process(tempDir, cb)

 Type: `function`
+Required

 Run your commands inside the `process` callback.

-`tempDir`: The first argument is the absolute path to the directory that contains your temporary files.
+`tempDir`: The first argument is the absolute path to your temporary files (the combination of the OS's temp directory and `container`).
 If using `spawn` you may want to set the `cwd` option to `tempDir`.

-`cb`: The second argument is a callback to call when processing is finished.
+`cb`: The second argument is a callback.
+Call it when processing is finished.

-#### options

-##### customDir

-Type: `string`
-Default: random uuid

-By default the intermediate files are processed in a unique, random temporary directory on every run.
-You can choose a specific directory with the `customDir` option.
-Its path is relative to the operating system's temporary directory.

-For safety, the `customDir` is cleaned before every run.

 ## License